JakeWnuk/ptt/README.md

         Minimum numerical frequency to include in output.
   -n int
-        Maximum number of items to display in verbose statistics output. (default 25) -r value
+        Maximum number of items to display in verbose statistics output. (default 25) -o string
+        Output to JSON file in addition to stdout.
+  -r value
         Only keep items not in a file.
   -rm string